-There are two lunch/recess periods which span from 12:10 PM to 1:35 PM.
+There are two lunch/recess periods which span from 12:05 PM to 1:30 PM.
 Each class is scheduled for a 40-minute period.

 - 1. During lunch, students go outside if the weather permits.
+Students have outdoor recess if the temperature is 32 degrees or above.
 Please make sure that students dress appropriately for outdoor recess.
 This includes their footwear.
 On inclement weather days, students participate in a variety of indoor activities. - 2.
 Students may purchase milk on a monthly basis, but must bring a bag lunch. - 3.
 Students may purchase special lunch when offered by the PTA.
 All deadlines are strictly adhered to by the PTA. - 4.
 Students may also be signed out to eat at home or to enjoy a special occasion.